dylanpieper/ShinySurveyJS-Template/readme.md

 ## Disclaimer

 This application template was not built with comprehensive security features.
-It lacks the robust implementation and testing of secure authentication methods, user management, private data encryption, and protection against common vulnerabilities or malicious attacks.
+It lacks the robust implementation and testing of secure authentication methods, user management, private data encryption, and protection against common vulnerabilities and malicious attacks.
 Users must implement their own security measures and accept all associated risks.
 No warranty is provided.